ThisIsJustARandomGuy/dobson-star-tracker/README.md

   + :STP0# Disable steppers permanently
   + :STP1# Enable steppers (after they were disabled using the STP0 command)
 + Debug commands
+  + :DBGDSP# Send a status update to the display unit
   + :DBGDM[00-99]# Disable Motors for XX seconds
   + :DBGM[0-9]# Move to debug position X (see conversion.cpp; Later we will have a separate file with a star catalogue)
   + :DBGMIA# Increase Right Ascension by 1 degree